10 Common Deck Building Mistakes & How to Avoid Them

 Mistake 6: Improperly Installing Handrails (or Failing to Install Them At All!)

 Deck handrails and guardrails are mandatory safety features.
 The building code has clear guidelines about when handrails must be installed and how strong they need to be.
-Ground-level decks normally don’t need handrails, but once a deck surface is higher than two, or more, feet above the ground, it’s a good idea to install handrails.
+Ground-level decks normally don’t need handrails, but once a deck surface is higher than two or more feet above the ground, it’s a good idea to install handrails.
+Proper installation is essential to ensure a safe environment with no loose deck railing.

 Installing deck handrails requires a great degree of skill.
 Do not use lag bolts.
 Keep in mind that handrails and handrail posts become levers when a person pushes or leans against the top of a handrail.
 If multiple people push against a handrail at the same time, the force can be extreme and lag bolts will pull out faster than a crowbar removes a common nail from lumber!